joolstorrentecalo/gitlab-foss/doc/ci/environments/index.md

 #### Go from source files to public pages

-With GitLab [Route Maps](../review_apps/index.md#route-maps), you can go directly from source files to public pages in the environment set for review apps.
+With GitLab [Route Maps](../review_apps/index.md#route-maps), you can go directly from source files to public pages in the environment set for Review Apps.

 ### Stopping an environment